unicef/magicbox-settlement-monitoring/docs/CONTRIBUTING.md

 ### Task III - Tracking
 Test algorithms on “live” data, i.e. Planet or DG.
 If successful, we could think about creating a change tracker if the size of settlement Z changes by more than X %.

+## Project management
+We will use Github issues and [waffle.io/benvolia/unicef-innovation-settlement-monitoring/]() to organize the project.
+Issues will try to divide the work into small manageable tasks to eventually folllow the project outlined above.
+### Issue tracking
+The [project board](https://waffle.io/benvolia/unicef-innovation-settlement-monitoring) has several columns:
+	- Backlog: List of tasks and issues
+	- Next: *Important tasks that needs to get done, find one that suits your skills and let's go!*
+	- In Progress: *Somebody is working on it, let them know if you can help!*
+	- Review: *A PR is out for this task, have a look and see if you have any comments!*
+	- Done: *The associated PR has been approved and merged, good job!*
+To coordinate efforts, we ask contributors to assign themselves to the tasks they are working on.

+### Issue tagging
+When looking for a new task to contribute, prioritize looking for tasks in `Next` before looking at issues in the Backlog.
+Usually, we will try and keep issues with tags to orient contributors.
+Here are a few tags to lookout for:
+	- `good-first-issue`: *Easier tasks that help discover the project*
+	- `bug`
+	- `priority`
+	- `needs-help`

+## Maintainer
+The maintainer associated to this project is `ericboucher`.
+If you have any questions, you can contact him at [boucher@bayesimpact.org](mailto:boucher@bayesimpact.org)